ailtonbsj/Angular-vs-React-vs-Vue/README.md

 # HISTORY OF COMMANDS

-This tests was made by Cod3r Cursos in (YT Channel)[https://www.youtube.com/watch?v=VmmA5SFN2WM].
+This tests was made by Cod3r Cursos in [YT Channel](https://www.youtube.com/watch?v=VmmA5SFN2WM).

 ```bash
 # Angular